forlilab/Ringtail/README.md

 The `--interaction_tolerance` option also allows the user to give more leeway for poses to pass given interaction filters.
 With this option, the interactions from poses within *c* angstrom RMSD of a cluster's top pose will be appended to the interactions for that top pose.
 The theory behind this is that this gives some sense of the "fuzziness" of a given binding pose, allowing the user to filter for interactions that may not be present for the top pose specifically, but could be easily accessible to it.
 When used as a flag, the `interaction_tolerance` default is 0.8 angstroms.
 The user may also specify their own cutoff.

 ### Using filters file
 Filters may also be read from a text file given with the `--filters_file` tag.
+This overrides any conflicting filters given in the command line.
 Below is an example of a filters text file:
 ```
 #     this is a comment
 eworst=-0.4